ShareTraitProject/ShareTrait/README.md

 - [Fecundity](https://forms.gle/XKUENHXgzPYwVj3V9)
 - [Metabolic rate]( https://forms.gle/fqXQktCYDi8kCcpu5)

+To answer this questionnaire you will need:

+1. Your dataset in a spreadsheet format (.csv)
+2. The pdf file of the publication associated with the dataset

 After receiving the answers to this questionnaire, we will send you a prefilled template (.csv) with your provided information.
 We will ask dataset contributors to provide feedback for some missing information and to check for consistency as well.
-After that, please send us by email sharetrait2022@gmail.com the following information:

-1. Your dataset in a spreadsheet format (.csv)
-2. The pdf file of the publication associated with the dataset
-3. Feedback (if it exists) on the pre-filled template
+For further questions, contact the ShareTrait team ( sharetrait2022@gmail.com).
+Read more about the goals of the ShareTrait project here

+Please forward this questionnaire to anyone you think may be interested in sharing data.
+We plan to make this database publicly available on our website.
+For further questions, contact Wilco Verberk (w.verberk@science.ru.nl).

 ## Further information